 We live in times of extreme partisanship, increasing divisions between the rich and poor, the working class and upper class, experiences of people of color vs. whites, and disconnects of people from nature.
-As the US Presidential election and the Brexit vote in the UK illustrate, our current political process tends to amplify divisions and generate more discord rather than greater understanding, stronger connections, and wise solutions balancing multiple needs.
+In the US, our current political process and social media tend to amplify divisions and generate more discord rather than consensus on common ground, stronger connections, and wise solutions balancing multiple needs.

 Finding new ways

 Over the last two years, I have been part of a rich dialogue with people who are exploring ways to bring people together that can help heal these long-standing harmful patterns.
 This group includes facilitators and others working with the Art of Hosting from Europe and the US.
-A gathering called Collective Healing will take place in Florida in August to experiment with bringing together various methods in a prototype, which we will learn and share more widely.
-We have focused on several key themes of what is needed:
+We facilitated a gathering in 2016 with 25 people where we experimented combining various methods in a prototype of how to host spaces for collective healing.
+We focused on several key themes of what is needed:

 - Engaging across difference and connecting to “we” not just “me” – Getting beyond our narrow self interest to see ourselves as an inherent part of a larger group, community, society, and earth – and acting from that awareness – is not emphasized or easy to do.
 How can we facilitate groups in ways that generate a sense of belonging?
 How can we create group experiences that help us see those who are different not through the lens of a label but as full human beings with many stories, with complex emotions, and unique gifts and aspirations?

-- Reweaving the fragments of community with positive collective experiences – The pressures and pace of work these days means many are chronically rushed, super-busy, addicted, and distracted.
-Fulfilling human experiences of connection, belonging, friendship, creativity, meaningful work, and the opportunity to work with others on a bigger cause are sorely lacking.
+- Reweaving the fragments of community with positive collective experiences – The pressures and pace of work these days means many are chronically rushed, busy, addicted, and distracted.
+Then we can add in the challenges of the Covid pandemic and the social isolation.
+Fulfilling human experiences of connection, belonging, friendship, creativity, meaningful work, and the opportunity to work with others on a bigger cause are lacking.
 Changing these patterns starts with creating spaces for meaningful conversation about things that matter.
 Conversation is the “connective tissue” that can reconnect the fragmented parts.

 - Trauma: the overlooked pattern affecting everything – Yet, even with these promising ways to gather people and generate ideas of how we can make things better, this is not enough.
 Any initiative to look forward and make positive change takes place in a community or system that has a long history, which we often overlook.
 The fragmented relationships, broken bonds of community, and lack of trust did not arise out of nowhere.
 There is a story there.
 Events of the past created harms and burdens that are often unacknowledged.
 These unhealed traumas can still be affecting the situation and the people involved…and blocking the potential to shift to a healthier pattern/outcome.
 Promising processes are emerging to help communities or societies explore and work with history in ways that can enable healing, for example systemic constellation, restorative justice, and truth and reconciliation commissions.